plockaby/dart/README.md

 demand.
 It monitors the programs running on the host.
 It reports back to the dart on the state of supervisord on every host.

+## api

+This is the API that is used by the other components to interact with the database.
+It can be used programmatically for additional tools as well.

+## portal

+This program is used to get the status of hosts and processes controlled by dart.
+It can be used to interact with the API.
+It requires a web server to be configured to proxy requests to a Flask program running inside an application server such as gunicorn.

 # CREDITS

 This program is based on a system of the same name used by the University of